Saudi Arabia’s

 Little can be seen today of the homes of the Nabataeans at Hegra.
 Made from sun-dried mud bricks, they have long disappeared beneath the sands, although geophysical surveys carried out between 2002 and 2005 revealed tantalizing evidence of underground structures.
 Parts of the city wall can still be made out.

 Since Doughty’s visit, Hegra has been little known outside of academic circles.
-But now, the trading center has been awakened from a 1,600-year slumber.
-After one of the most exhaustive archaeological investigations ever carried out, it will soon be welcoming visitors from around the world once again as the heart of a spectacular tourism development, focused on culture and heritage, that will restore the AlUla Valley to its ancient status as a global destination.
+But now the ancient trading center has been awakened from a 1,600-year slumber.
+After one of the most exhaustive archaeological investigations ever carried out, it is once again welcoming visitors from around the world as the heart of a spectacular tourism development, focused on culture and heritage, that is restoring the AlUla Valley to its ancient status as a global destination.

 “I visited for the first time in 2006,” recalled Ricca, co-founder of Paris-based RC Heritage consultants.
 “Thanks to a pioneering effort by the Saudi antiquities department to survey and protect the country’s sites in the early 1980s, there was a protective fence around the site.
 But there was no one there then.